fflewddur/tivolibre/README.md

 # TivoLibre
 TivoLibre is a Java library for decoding TiVo files to standard MPEG files.
-It currently only supports TiVo Transport Stream files.
+It supports both TiVo Transport Stream and TiVo Program Stream files.

 TivoLibre is based on TivoDecode 0.4.4.